Here's How To Get A Sneaky Peek Into The Inner Workings Of The Golden Globes

 Listen, social media has its demons, but for a few nights of the year, it's just a blast.
-One such night is the Golden Globes (and its brethren the Oscars, the Grammys, and the BAFTAs), because often the best moments of these ceremonies occur offstage and off- (official, TV-approved) camera.
+One such night is the Golden Globes (and its brethren the Oscars, the Grammys, and the Emmys).
+NBC will do its best to give you Golden Globes hot takes, but often the best moments of these ceremonies occur offstage and off- (official, network-approved) camera.
 So, for the best Golden Globes viewing experience this Sunday, you should train your eyes on your Instagram feed.

 Ahead, you'll find the celebrities, creatives, and influencers who will give you an inside look at this year's ceremony.
 Some are A-listers, some are nobodies, but all are incredibly forthcoming on Instagram, which is all that matters.